-This Anti-Doping Policy takes effect on 1 January 2015.
+This Anti-Doping Policy as amended takes effect on 10 August 2020.

-In this Anti-Doping Policy, references to Sporting administration body should be read as references to Transplant Australia1.
+In this Anti-Doping Policy, references to Sporting Administration Body should be read as references to Transplant Australia1.

 WARNING TO ATHLETES AND ATHLETE SUPPORT PERSONNEL

 - You are responsible for knowing what the anti-doping rule violations are. - You must find out which substances and methods are prohibited. - Ignorance is no excuse. - You must be aware of the rules in this Anti-Doping Policy. - This Anti-Doping Policy adopts the strict liability principle. - Athletes are responsible for anything found in their system. - You must be aware of the sanctions that could be applied to you in this Anti-Doping Policy.